Photo Credit:Viktor Lantos

 Peat moss works in the same way as driftwood; by releasing tannic acid into your water.

 Similarly, it must be rinsed in order to prevent tinting your aquarium water.
 You can decorate your tank with it or you can even add it to a pouch to insert into your filter and run the water through (shown below).
-Running it through the filter is the method I recommend so you can keep track of pH over time and remove it when you have achieved your desired level.
+I recommend this method so you can keep track of pH change over time.
+Just remove it when you have achieved the desired pH level.

 Also known as Catappa Leaves.
-You can place the leaves directly into your aquarium and let them slowly decompose, or you can crush and stir the leaves in water and pour the water into your tank while straining out the leaf particles for faster results.
+Just place the leaves directly into your aquarium and let them slowly decompose.
+For quicker results, crush the leaves in water, strain leaf particles, and pour the water into your tank.

 Catappa leaves also offer antibacterial and breeding properties.
 The antibacterial properties have been observed to help ill fish affected by diseases such as fin rot.

-Indian Almond Leaves can also be used to stimulate shrimp and betta fish breeding as it helps create water conditions that are more familiar to their native region.
+Indian Almond Leaves can also be used to stimulate shrimp and betta fish breeding.
+It does so by creating water conditions that are more familiar to their native region.
 These are harder to come across in stores so I’ve just bought this brand of Almond Leaves on Amazon before because they are cheap and geared for the aquarium hobby.

 CO2 is what your plants need to thrive as they complete the oxygen cycle with the aquarium fish.
 In addition to providing for plants, increasing CO2 can lower the pH in your fish tank.
 So if you are trying to lower pH and increase plant growth, adding a CO2 system may be the best course of action to take.
 Especially since it is a stable and more permanent solution for maintaining a lower pH.